Auto Care Tips

 The touchless wash is a series of high-pressure nozzles that apply chemicals to “lift” the dirt off your vehicle’s finish.
 In order to remove dirt without actually touching your car, the chemicals must be strong and are hard on your car’s finish.
 Washing your car without touching it is basically like running your garden hose over the vehicle: it looks clean until it dries.
 It’s really impossible to get a clean vehicle without touching it.

 A hand wash is just that: done by human hands.
 This process allows our employees to thoroughly clean your vehicle, including all hard to reach areas.
-At Five Star Auto Care, only gentle hands covered with soft mitts actually touch your vehicle, and we use only certified “green” chemicals that are safe for you and your car.
+At Five Star Auto Center, only gentle hands covered with soft mitts actually touch your vehicle, and we use only certified “green” chemicals that are safe for you and your car.
 It takes a bit longer, but you end up with an exceptionally clean, undamaged car.

 Professional Wash SAVES MONEY